feludwig/pgsql-omt-schema/README.md

 other situations they are useful in).

-**Planned** Indexes should somewhat speed up queries.
-Though I still need to check how much additional space they can take up
+Indexes speed queries up by a little, but because they don't use that much space compared to data, I still recommend using them.

 ### Feature parity